Chrystalkey/splitter/README.md

 - [ ] other features
     - [ ] interactive prompt if called with no arguments
     - [ ] adding / removing members of a group after creation
+    - [ ] test cases that work on the executable directly

 ## About splitting